ChuyCantu/Event-System/README.md

 # Usage
 You can declare an Event with a similar syntax as an std::function.
 You can also define **EVENT_DEBUG_INFO** to debug in console when a subscriber is being created, removed, updated, or ignored in case one with the same id and same instance (for member functions) is already subscribed to the event.
+This information is printed in the format **[functionID, \<owner>\*]**.
+For a version without the bloated code to print debug info use the header file inside the folder "No debug info".
+<div style="text-align: right"><sub>*Only when the function is a member of a class.</sub> </div>

 ```cpp
 class Foo {
     public: